Common Ground Project Food Hub

 Can I choose what goes in my Veg Box?

-Due to the seasonal nature of our veg boxes and demand for produce across our markets, café and partner hospitality venues, we aren’t able to offer personalised veg boxes.
-However, we are happy to cater to allergens and food intolerances, just add it into the order note or send us an email at foodhub@commongroundproject.com.au and we will do our best to accommodate your dietary needs.
+Due to the seasonal nature of our veg boxes and demand for produce across our markets and partner hospitality venues, we aren’t able to offer personalised veg boxes.
+However, we are happy to cater to allergens and food intolerances, just add it into the order note or send us an email at farm@commongroundproject.com.au and we will do our best to accommodate your dietary needs.

 What is the order cycle?